 Dips to Serve With Polenta Fries

 Polenta fries are very versatile and pair well with a variety of dips.
-If you're looking to keep things uber simple, serve these with sour cream or mayo.
-They're delicious on their own sprinkled with minced fresh rosemary and Parmesan.
+If you’re looking to keep things uber simple, serve these with sour cream or mayo.
+They’re delicious on their own sprinkled with minced fresh rosemary and Parmesan.
 We also love topping the warm fries with a few pats of Truffle Butter.
-And lastly, you can't go wrong with a few dashes of hot sauce.
+And lastly, you can’t go wrong serving some Green Goddess Dressing on the side.

 It’s incredibly easy to make these polenta fries vegan!
 Simply use shredded vegan cheese in place of the Parmesan.
 You can skip adding vegan cheese altogether, but it really boosts the flavor.